|

 beside Valandil!"

-The elves leapt up onto the wharf and disappeared into the shadows.
+The elves leaped up onto the wharf and disappeared into the shadows.

-"Remember that I have orders to kill you if they try anything
+"Remember I have orders to kill you if they try anything

 foolish," said the Hatja's man, quietly.